 Water can also be used for bathing and washing off dishes and utensils.

 A collapsible container is the best choice since it can be collapsed when not in use.
-Like this one from Caleblas.
-This will allow easy storage when not in use.
+This will allow easy storage when its not full of water.

 3. A cooler

 What is camping without enjoying cold drinks while on your way to your destination?
 This is exactly why you need a small and fully functional cooler.
 It will absolutely prove its usefulness when it comes to keeping drinks cold and preserving perishable foods.

 Imagine arriving at your destination with no food simply because it went bad while you were still traveling.
 You can carry sandwiches, canned food, and even meat that you can roast once you settle down.
 You should ensure the cooler doesn’t occupy too much space.
 That is why it is advisable to go for the small one.

 Once you set out for UTV camping, you will find yourself driving aimlessly so long as you get to a completely remote location.
 The ability of Side-by-Sides to access most places often heightens your morale to continue.
 This means that you will be lucky to get cellphone coverage wherever you are going.

 You should thus bring with you something that will help you to pinpoint your exact location at all times.
 The best option you have is to a GPS that comes with area maps and compass direction.
 This will ensure you don’t get lost in the wilderness.
 All you’ve to do is to keep it powered up at all times, and you will be more than glad to have it.